Backup Timeline in DaVinci Resolve 18.5 (& Restore! 2023)

 Hourly Backups for the Past y Hours

 The last backup (at the end of an hour) will be promoted to “Father” from the “Son” relationship.
-(This backup mechanism is based on GFS = Grandfather, Father, Son concept.
+(This backup mechanism is based on the GFS = Grandfather, Father, Son concept.
 Son = minutes, Father = hourly, Grandfather = Daily)

 After the 4th hour, the next hour’s backup will replace the first-hour backup file.